 - A patient who feels or acts over-medicated should not just “sleep it off.”
 The person should stay awake and seek medical treatment.

 - Signs/symptoms of over-medication or overdose may take time to develop – a methadone overdose may occur 2 or 3 days after dose.

-- Most patients will start to exhibit signs and symptoms of overdose (e.g., sleepiness, sedation) within 5 hours, although some patients may not exhibit symptoms until 10 hours have passed.
+- Most patients will start to exhibit signs and symptoms of overdose (e.g., sleepiness, sedation) within 5 hours, although some patients may not exhibit symptoms until 10 hours or longer have passed.

 - Don’t assume emergency rooms are familiar with how to treat methadone overdoses.
 Many doctors are not educated about the dangers of methadone.

 - Most overdose deaths occur within the first two weeks of starting methadone.